lilachm1/Full-Stack-Automation-Final-Project-01-/README.md

 **Known Issues:** Sometimes can be conflicts with some dependencies the applications are using.
 Hence, the project is for DEMO purpose only.
 In production it should be divided into several projects.

+Attach allure report example of the Mobile Test

 ![mobile-test](https://user-images.githubusercontent.com/92543700/138241967-c7c37f66-2928-4923-96e4-b0719fbfd6ed.png)